On this daySep 22, 1906

 In a public statement during the rioting, Atlanta Mayor James Woodward placed blame on the Black men being killed rather than the white men doing the killing.
 “The only remedy is to remove the cause,” Woodward said.
 “As long as the Black brutes assault our white women, just so long will they be unceremoniously dealt with.”

-Mayor Woodward’s statement empowered the mobs and the massacre continued.
+Mayor Woodward’s statement empowered the mobs, and the massacre continued.
 For a total of four days, Black people were violently terrorized throughout Atlanta and its surroundings with little protection from authorities.
-In contrast, when Black citizens of the nearby Brownville suburb attempted to arm themselves in defense, Georgia troops raided their homes, taking weapons and arresting those in possession of weapons.
-After four days of riots, between 25 and 40 people were dead and countless more were injured.
+In contrast, when Black citizens of the nearby Brownsville suburb attempted to arm themselves in defense, Georgia troops raided their homes, taking weapons and arresting those in possession of weapons.
+After four days of riots, at least 25 people were dead and countless more were injured.